The WW2 Roll of Honour:

 Commemorated Chatham Naval Memorial 73, 1.

 Thomas Haines was born in Loughborough on 9th December 1916.
-He was the son of Samuel Haines and his wife Stella (née Statham) who were married at St. Mary’s Church, East Leake, Nottinghamshire, on 2nd June 1906.
+He was the son of Samuel Haines and his wife Stella (née Statham).

-Thomas’s father was a railway platelayer for the Great Central Railway and when Samuel and Stella Haines were first married they lived in Main Street, East Leake.
+Thomas’s father was a railway platelayer for the Great Central Railway and when Samuel and Stella Haines were first married in 1902 they lived in Main Street, East Leake.
 Between 1911 and 1912, however, they moved to 48 Cobden Street, Loughborough.
-Thomas had three brothers James, Ronald and Frederick and four sisters Annie, Elsie, Joan and Stella.
+Thomas had three brothers: James, Ronald and Frederick and four sisters: Annie, Elsie, Joan and Stella.

 Thomas joined the Royal Navy in 1939.
 In early 1943 he was an Officers’ Steward on HMS Welshman, a cruiser-minelayer (Dido class) which in 1942 had completed eight supply-runs between Malta and Alexandria, Egypt.

-On 1st February 1943, when the HMS Welshman was carrying out another supply-run, it was torpedoed about 45 miles off Tobruk, Libya, by the German U-Boat U-617 (commanded by Albrecht Brandi).
+On 1st February 1943, when Welshman was carrying out another supply-run, it was torpedoed about 45 miles off Tobruk, Libya, by the U-617.
 The ship capsized and sank by the stern after two hours.
-Eight officers, 144 ratings (including Thomas) and 13 passengers, including two civilians and four air crew members who had been badly burnt in a plane crash on Malta died.
+Eight officers, 144 ratings (Thomas Haines amongst them) and 13 passengers, including two civilians and four air crew members who had been badly burnt in a plane crash on Malta, all died

 The commander, five officers and 112 ratings were picked up by HMS Tetcott and HMS Belvoir after five hours and taken to Alexandria.
 Another six survivors were rescued by small craft from Tobruk.